Characterizing downwards closed, strongly first order, relativizable dependencies: Preliminaries

 \begin{Proposition} Let $\M$ be a first order model and let $\phi \in \FO$ be a first order sentence over the signature of $\M$.
 Then $\M \models \phi$ in the sense of Team Semantics if and only if $\M \models \phi$ in the sense of Tarskian Semantics. \end{Proposition} \begin{proof} By definition, $\M \models \phi$ in the sense of Team Semantics if and only if $\M \models_{\{\epsilon\}} \phi$.
 By Proposition \ref{propo:FOform}, this is the case if and only if $\M \models_\epsilon \phi$ in the sense of Tarskian Semantics.
-This holds if and only if $\phi$ is true in $\M$ according to Tarskian Semantics. \end{proof} Do these two results show that Team Semantics is a pointlessly overwrought, but practically equivalent, variant of Tarski's semantics?
+This holds if and only if $\phi$ is true in $\M$ according to Tarskian Semantics. \end{proof} Do these two results show that Team Semantics is a pointlessly overwrought, but practically equivalent, variant of Tarskian semantics?
 Well, no: as mentioned in the Introduction, the richer structure of the satisfaction relation in Team Semantics makes it possible to extend First Order Logic in new ways.
 In Team Semantics, the satisfaction conditions of a first order formula $\phi(\tuple x)$ always correspond to some first order definable property of relations, in the sense that there exists some first order sentence $\phi'(R)$, where $R$ is a relation symbol not in the signature of $\M$, such that $\M \models_X \phi(\tuple x)$ if and only if $\M[X(\tuple x)/R] \models \phi'(R)$\footnote{Here we write $\M[X(\tuple t)/R]$ for the first order model obtained by adding the relation symbol $R$ to $\M$ -- if it is not present already -- and fixing the relation $X(\tuple t) = \{s(\tuple t) : s \in X\}$ as its interpretation.}: indeed, by Proposition \ref{propo:FOform}, it suffices to take $\phi'(R) := \forall \tuple x(R \tuple x \rightarrow \phi(\tuple x))$.
-However, a moment's thought shows that there exist first order definable properties of relations which do not correspond to the satisfaction conditions of any first order formula in Team Semantics.
-For instance, \begin{Corollary} There is no first order formula $\phi(x)$ such that $\M \models_X \phi(x)$ if and only if $|X(x)| \leq 1$, that is, if and only if the variable $x$ takes at most one value in $X$. \end{Corollary} \begin{proof} Suppose that such a $\phi(x)$ exists.
-Let $\M$ be a model containing two elements $0$ and $1$, and let $s_0 = (x:0)$ and $s_1 = (x:1)$ be two assignments with domain $\{x\}$ assigning the values $0$ and $1$ respectively to the variable $x$.
-Then $\M \models_{\{s_0\}} \phi(x)$ and $\M \models_{\{s_1\}} \phi(x)$; and therefore, by Proposition \ref{propo:FOform}, $\M \models_{s_0} \phi(x)$ and $\M \models_{s_1} \phi(x)$ in the sense of Tarski's Semantics.
-But then, again by Proposition \ref{propo:FOform}, for $X = \{s_0, s_1\}$ we have that $\M \models_X \phi(x)$.
-This contradicts our assumption, because $|X(x)| = |\{0,1\}| = 2 > 1$. \end{proof}
+However, a moment's thought shows that there exist first order definable properties of relations that do not correspond to the satisfaction conditions of any first order formula in Team Semantics.
+For instance, \begin{Corollary} There is no first order formula $\phi(x)$ such that $\M \models_X \phi(x)$ if and only if $|X(x)| \leq 1$, that is, if and only if the variable $x$ takes at most one value in $X$. \end{Corollary}